Operator capacity, the Brascamp--Lieb inequality and geometric programming: Background and motivation

 where $X \succ 0$ means that $X \in \mathbb{C}^{n \times n}$ is positive definite.
 The notion of capacity of a completely positive operator can be found in fundamental work of Gurvits \cite{Gurvits} in connection with determining the invertibility of so-called symbolic matrices (Edmonds' Problem).
 For this, Gurvits devised the operator scaling algorithm which alternately generates completely positive operators which are either row-stochastic or column-stochastic, a quantum analogue of the classical algorithm (often called the Sinkhorn algorithm) for generating doubly-stochastic matrices.
 The role of capacity in this context is to give a means of quantifying progress as the algorithm proceeds.

 Building on the approach in \cite{Gurvits}, by using the operator scaling algorithm, Garg--Gurvits--Oliveira--Wigderson \cite{GGOW_FOCM} succeeded in showing that invertibility of symbolic matrices in non-commuting variables over $\mathbb{Q}$ can be tested in polynomial time.
 They actually showed that the operator scaling algorithm can be used to approximate capacity to any prescribed precision in polynomial time.
-Based on this careful analysis of the operator scaling algorithm, Garg \emph{et al.} also succeeded in proving a quantitative form of continuity of capacity in the following sense (see \cite[Theorem 4.5]{GGOW_FOCM}). \begin{theorem} Suppose \( \mathcal{A} = (A_1, \dots, A_N) \), \( \mathcal{A}'=(A_1', \dots, A_N') \) with $A_i, A_i' \in \mathbb{Q}^{n \times n}$ for each $i \in [N]$, and let $\mathcal{T}_\mathcal{A}$, $\mathcal{T}_\mathcal{A'}$ be the associated completely positive operators.
-Let $b$ denote the bit complexity of the entries of the matrices in $\mathcal{A}$.
-Then there exists a polynomial \( P(n, b, \log N) \) such that if \( \delta \leq \exp(-P(n, b, \log N)) \) then

-whenever $\|A_i - A_i'\|\leq \delta$ for each $i \in [N]$. \end{theorem} Our primary aim in this note is to demonstrate the capacity map possesses significantly greater regularity than this, and our main result provides local H\"older continuity.
-As observed by Gurvits \cite{Gurvits}, differentiability fails in general.
-It turns out that our approach is rather robust insofar as it does not require us to impose a restriction on the operators to be rational and, additionally, our statement is free of explicit reference to the Kraus operators.
+In a subsequent paper by the same authors \cite{GGOW_GAFA}, it was observed that there is a remarkable connection between capacity of completely positive operators and the Brascamp--Lieb constant.
+Here, the terminology \emph{Brascamp--Lieb constant} refers to the optimal constant $C$ in the inequality